 Because of this, New York requires specific liability insurance coverage minimums:

-“In any action to recover damages for personal injury, injury to property, or wrongful death, the culpable conduct attributable to the claimant or to the decedent, including contributory negligence or assumption of risk, shall not bar recovery, but the amount of damages otherwise recoverable shall be diminished in the proportion which the culpable conduct attributable to the claimant or decedent bears to the culpable conduct which caused the damages.”
+“In any action to recover damages for personal injury, injury to property, or wrongful death, the culpable conduct attributable to the claimant or to the decedent, including contributory negligence or assumption of risk, shall not bar recovery, but the number of damages otherwise recoverable shall be diminished in the proportion which the culpable conduct attributable to the claimant or decedent bears to the culpable conduct which caused the damages.”
+(CPLR § 1411 - §1413)

-In other words, even if you are partially at fault for the accident causing your injuries, you may be able to recover damages for the percent the other driver is at fault.
+In other words, even if you are partially at fault for the accident causing your injuries, you may be entitled to recover damages for the percent the other driver is at fault.
 For example, if the total award is $100,000, and you are 20% at fault, you may recover $80,000.

-There is what’s known as the statute of limitations, which is a time period in which you must file your personal injury case or lose your opportunity to do so.
-In New York, the statute of limitations for many personal injury cases is three years from the date the accident took place.
-The only exception to this rule is a few different situations which involve:
+The New York negligence statute of limitations controls the time period in which you must file your personal injury case or lose your opportunity to do so.
+In New York, the statute of limitations for a personal injury case is three years from the date the accident occurred.

-- Injuries caused by a defendant that has left the state and is gone for four months or more
+- Injuries caused by a defendant that has left the state for four months or more

 Types of Compensation